exercism/clojure/exercises/practice/reverse-string/.approaches/introduction.md

   (apply str (reverse s)))
 ```

-We discuss some variations in [It's a sequence approach][its-a-sequence-approach].
+We discuss some variations in [It's a sequence approach][sequence-approach].

 ## Recursion